Top Open WebUI Alternatives for Running LLMs Locally

 It also offers Code Artifacts, an experimental feature that renders React code, raw HTML, and mermaid diagrams directly in the browser.

-• Supports various models (OpenAI, Anthropic, AWS Bedrock, and custom endpoints).
+✅ Supports various models (OpenAI, Anthropic, AWS Bedrock, and custom endpoints)🆇 Running multiple models can be resource-intensive

-• Offers AI Agents, multimodal support, code execution, custom presets and more.
+✅ Built-in AI agents, multimodal support, code execution, and custom presets

 Getting Started with LibreChat